bikeidaho/bikeidaho/README.md

    1. Getting back into shape.
    1. Being more present with my family.
 They are pretty rad!

-- 🌱 I’m currently learning Python and React.JS
+- 🌱 I’m currently learning Python and React.JS while studying for my AWS Solutions Architect Associate exam.

 - 💬 Ask me about ...
    1. Idaho